 And it also starts to adapt a new arc, with the first Sword Art Online: Phantom Bullet volume.

-MELINDA: I wish I was more interested in the manga adaptations of SAO, but they haven’t thrilled me.
+MJ: I wish I was more interested in the manga adaptations of SAO, but they haven’t thrilled me.

 SEAN: Taboo Tattoo is the other new title from Yen this month, running in my old nemesis, Media Factory’s Comic Alive.
 I have low expectations, but we shall see.